Arch Linux Installation (with Secure Boot)

 See the installation guide and Partitioning#Partition scheme for more details.

 Below is my preferred partitioning scheme (GPT/UEFI).
 I use swap on zram and a larger swap file for hibernation (if hibernation is desired).
-Also note that for an NVME drive the partitions will be /dev/nvme0n1p1 for the ESP and /dev/nvme0n1p2 for the root partition.
+For an NVME drive the partitions will be /dev/nvme0n1p1 for the ESP and /dev/nvme0n1p2 for the root partition.
 I honestly don't put too much stock in the partition numbers though since they often end up being completely different due to dual-booting shenaniganery.
 Use lsblk to ensure you've got the partitions straight :)

 | Mount point | Partition | Partition type GUID | Suggested size |